vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/integrating-a-new-payment-provider-on-vtex.md

 ## 2. Defining the operation environment

-On VTEX, a payment connector can operate in three different environments: ecommerce websites, physical stores, or both.
+On VTEX, a payment connector can operate in three different contexts: ecommerce websites, physical stores, or both.
 Select the option that matches the operating characteristics of your connector.

 ### Operating payments on the ecommerce website only